ProjectBethesda/ProjectBethesda-ResearchClassificationModel/Methods.md

 ![alt tag](https://github.com/ProjectBethesda/ProjectBethesda-ResearchClassificationModel/blob/master/media/label%20part%204.jpg)

 *** Step 4: Make PMID a clear feature***
 * Expand the Data Transformation and Manipulation tabs and drag a *second* 'Metadata Editor' Module into the experiment.
+This will allow you to classify by article abstract and title while using the PMID as an identifier
 * Link the new 'Metadata Editor' Module to the previous Metadata Editor Module
 * Click the select modules button
 * Select the pmid feature and add it to the list